vwolfley/wdd-330-exercise-motivational-app/README.md

 ## Exercise and Motivational App

+This application was build as a demonstration application for WDD 330 - Web Frontend Development II at BYU-I.

 ### Idea

 The goal of this project is to create a simple app that offers workout ideas and personalized motivational messages to help users stay motivated and achieve their fitness goals.
 The app will provide workout suggestions based on user preferences and feature a motivational feed to inspire consistency and foster a positive mindset.